PallaviPareek/My-Shop/README.md

 This project uses a random generated database to fill in the tables.
 The tables are Users, Addresses, Suppliers, Reviews, Orders, Wishlist, Carts, OrderProducts, Ratings and Products.

+---

 ## Features:

+### User side-
+- Add products to cart
+- Place an order
-* User side- Add products to cart, Place an order, Request their desired products
+- Request their desired products

+### Admin side
+- Manage Inventory
-* Admin side- Manage Inventory, Manage Users
+- Manage Users

-* Tech Stack:
+### Tech Stack:

 - HTML
 - CSS